rrigato/devdocs/docs/v1/standards/standards.md

 Any discrepancies from the PEP8 standard are noted:

-- line width 79 characters with exceptions for classes
+- line width 79 characters

 - Functions, variables, modules should be lower case with underscores